smorin/vagrant-flow/README.md

 echo "StrictHostKeyChecking no" >> ~/.ssh/config

 #If you're on OSX
-#This step may no longer be required since vagrant-digitalocean should not require it anymore...
+#This step may no longer be necessary as vagrant-digitalocean shouldn't require it anymore
 brew install curl-ca-bundle